dawngerpony/eventbrite-click/README.md

 * https://dashboard.heroku.com/apps/ciaff-eventbrite-click

-App is connected to GitHub so a deploy to `master` will deploy to Heroku:
+1. App is connected to GitHub so a deploy to `master` will deploy to Heroku:

         git checkout master
         git push origin

+2. View the build from Heroku's [Activity](https://dashboard.heroku.com/apps/ciaff-eventbrite-click/activity) page.

 Useful Commands
 ---------------